react-boilerplate/react-boilerplate/README.md

 ## Offline usage

-To cache a file for offline use, add it to `app.appcache` and to the `urlsToCache` variable in the `serviceworker.js` file.
+To cache a file for offline use, add it to `cache` variable of the `AppCachePlugin` in `webpack.build.config.js` and to the `urlsToCache` variable in the `serviceworker.js` file.

 ## License